 I have been teaching in universities overall for 4 years.
 I was a part-time lecturer for 2 years and I’ve been an assistant professor for 2 years now.

-Why/How did you choose assistant professor career path?
+Why/How did you choose this path?

 I have always been interested in conducting research in a lab.
 In my high school years chemistry was one of my favorite subjects and with the university entrance system in our country, I ended up in Metallurgical and Materials Engineering, an engineering discipline where chemistry is highly involved (close enough :)